 Nasdaq listing standards require that a majority of our board of directors be independent.
 An "independent director" is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship with the company which in the opinion of the company's board of directors, could interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
-Upon the effectiveness of the registration statement of which this Annual Report on Form 10-K forms a part, we expect to have "independent directors" as defined in Nasdaq's listing standards and applicable SEC rules.
-Our board of directors has determined that each of Robert F. Baltera, Michael F. Bigham, Carol G. Gallagher and Krishna R. Polu are "independent directors" as defined in Nasdaq's listing standards and applicable SEC rules.
+Upon the effectiveness of the registration statement, we had "independent directors" as defined in Nasdaq's listing standards and applicable SEC rules.
+Our board of directors have determined that each of Robert F. Baltera, Michael F. Bigham, Carol G. Gallagher and Krishna R. Polu are "independent directors" as defined in Nasdaq's listing standards and applicable SEC rules.

-Our independent directors will have regularly scheduled meetings at which only independent directors are present.
+Our independent directors have regularly scheduled meetings at which only independent directors are present.